r7-labs/R7.Dnn.AddUser/README.md

-# R7.Dnn.AddUser
+# About R7.Dnn.AddUser

-DNN Platfrom module which allow non-admins to create new users.
+The *R7.Dnn.AddUser* is a module for the DNN platform which allows non-admins to create new users.

-## Main features

 With *R7.Dnn.AddUser* module you can: